GlitchyPSIX/VEGASRPC/README.md

 ## Overview

-This is an extension for VEGAS Pro from MAGIX VEGAS 14 up to VEGAS 18 (downloadable from MAGIX's website) that enables support for Discord's Rich Presence features.
+This is an extension for VEGAS Pro from MAGIX VEGAS 14 up to VEGAS 21 (downloadable from MAGIX's website) that enables support for Discord's Rich Presence features.

 <img src="images/VEGAS_SS.png">

 ## Features

  * Display how many tracks of both Audio and Video you're currently editing.
+   * Display how many events (audio/video/adjustment) are in your Timeline
+   * Display your project's name

  * Displays whether you're rendering, and how much time has passed since you started, whether you cancelled, failed, or finished successfully.
+   * Displays how much time you've spent since the project was opened

- * Displays when you're just being lazy (One minute of inactivity)
+ * Displays when you're just being lazy (300 seconds of inactivity, configurable)

  * Displays a logo related to your VEGAS version as well as its specific version on hover.